SparkyMary/Frontend-Exercise/README.md

+## Hapara frontend task installations instructions

+To run the application you need to run `npm install` then `npm start`.
+Open browser at localhost:8000.

+To run unit tests run `npm run test-single-run`.

 ## Hapara frontend coding challenge

 You'll be building a simple header with a drop down menu interaction.
 Spend a couple of hours on this we don't want you to be losing sleep but it would be nice to finish all the points in the code spec.